 Zade’s Story: TEHDI Makes a Difference

 Zade has been wearing hearing aids for most of his young life.
-He points to providers in the continuum of care to use the TEHDI management information system that tracks the screening, diagnosis, and intervention process.
+In the photo at right, he points to providers in the continuum of care to use the online TEHDI management information system that tracks the screening, diagnosis, and intervention process.
 Read more about Zade’s journey through the TEHDI process.

 Providers are encouraged to list their facilities in the EHDI-PALS directory.
 List or update your facility in the directory.